 Planning clinics and campaigns

 Public providers interested in holding vaccination clinics may benefit from enrolling in the Vaccine Reimbursement Program for Public Providers.
 Commonwealth Medicine, the health care consulting division of UMass Medical School, manages this program that reimburses public providers for vaccines and their administration by billing health plans.
-In addition, the MassHealth Flu and Adult Vaccine Program for Local Public Health Providers provides information on the flu and adult vaccine reimbursement program, with instructions on how to enroll as a MassHealth provider, billing information, and other helpful resources.

 Always screen patients for contraindications and precautions before a vaccine is administered, even if the same vaccine was administered previously.
 A patient’s health status or the recommendations for contraindications and precautions may have changed since the last dose was given.
 Screening helps prevent adverse reactions, such as anaphylaxis.
 At each visit, use a standardized screening tool to assess patients consistently and correctly.
 Screening forms can be found at the Immunization Action Coalition website.